cdeitrick/Lolipop/README.md

 # Input Parameters

-The script operates on a table listing all mutations and their corresponding frequencies at each timepoint or a table with each genotype and frequency at each timepoint.
+The script operates on a table listing all mutations and their corresponding frequencies at each timepoint (refered to as "trajectories" in this script) or a table with each genotype and frequency at each timepoint (ex. the genotype table in the examples folder).
-The table must have a column named `Trajectory` or `Genotype` and integer columns for each timepoint.
-All other columns will be ignored.
+The table must have a column named `Trajectory` with labels for each mutational trajectory (or `Genotype` when using `--genotype`) and integer columns for each timepoint.
+The labels are solely used to identify trajectories belonging to a specific genotype, and must be integers.
+All other columns will be ignored when calculating genotypes and genotype clusters.
 The frequencies can be represented as either a number between 0 - 1, a number between 0 - 100 or as percentage.
 The `Trajectory` and `Genotype` columns can contain any kind of label, but must be unique for each trajectory/genotype.

 |            |            |            |          |       |          |   |       |       |       |       |       |       |
 |------------|------------|------------|----------|-------|----------|---|-------|-------|-------|-------|-------|-------|